kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 #### 2.3 Set the Pathway Activities:
 1. Click on the button “START”.
 It takes to simulation screen.

-2. Enter number into input box and click on "Submit" button.
-3. Program Code will appear in Code block and Variable names "Number","Remainder","Sum" with initialzed value to zero in right block will appear.
+2. "START" button will changed to "Next" button,Program Code will appear in Code block and Variable names "Number","Remainder","Sum" with initialzed value to zero in right block will appear.
-4. Click on "next" button for executing step by step instruction ,It will show values changing in the variables in right block.
+4. Click on "next" button for executing step by step instruction , user will get comments with every instruction executed.
+5. Input box will appear when instruction for input is executed , and "Next" button will convert to "SUBMIT" button.
+6. After submitting input, SUBMIT turns to Next and program will execute step by step showing changes of the values in Variable names "Number","Remainder","Sum"
-5. After excection it will show "Execution Completed".
+5. After excection it will show "Execution Completed" and result in Sum variable.

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions:

-Formative assesment questions as mentioned in Round 1 Difficulty level: REMEMBER <br>
+Formative assesment questions as mentioned in Round 1 Difficulty level: UNDERSTAND <br>
 Q How many types of loop are avilable in C Program?<br>
 A.1<br>
 B.2<br>
 **C.3**<br>
 D.4<br><br>
-Formative assesment questions as mentioned in Round 1<br>
-Difficulty level: RECALL<br>

  <pre>
  #include <stdio.h>
  int main()